Eric-Tianzh/Eric-Tianzh.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+#title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-My name is TIAN Zihan
+## Welcome to my world!

-HEILONGJIANG province,China.
+My name is TIAN Zihan from HEILONGJIANG province,China.

-Stay curious, upbeat and resilient!!!
+## Stay curious, upbeat and resilient!!!